makeabilitylab/physcomp/arduino/buttons.md

 <!-- TODO: I like this simple picture by LadyAda, consider adding it? https://www.ladyada.net/images/arduino/pushbuttons.gif -->

 In general, if you're confused about how to use a component, it's a good idea to consult the [datasheet](https://cdn-shop.adafruit.com/datasheets/B3F-1000-Omron.pdf).
-You can also use a multimeter to check for continuity between the four legs.
+You can also use a multimeter, if you have one, to check for continuity between the four legs.

 <!-- TODO video of using a multimeter to figure out how the four legs are hooked up -->